Helene Ollendorff Curth (1899 – 1982) was a German-American dermatologist.

 Curth-Macklin syndrome (1954)

-In 1954, Madge Thurlow Macklin (1893–1962) and Helene Ollendorff Curth (1899-1982) reported, a form of ichthyosis hystrix a rare congenital genodermatosis.
-Autosomal dominant skin disorder characterized by extensive hyperkeratosis and palmo-plantar keratoderma. [aka Ichthyosis hystrix of Curth-Macklin (IHCM)]
+In 1954, Madge Thurlow Macklin (1893–1962) and Helene Ollendorff Curth (1899-1982) reported, a form of ichthyosis hystrix, a rare congenital genodermatosis.
+Ichthyosis hystrix of Curth-Macklin (IHCM) is an autosomal dominant skin disorder characterized by extensive hyperkeratosis and palmo-plantar keratoderma.
+It is caused by a mutation in KRT1 gene which is involved in keratin production.
+There is no cure but management includes salt waters bath, moisturising cream and oral retinoids in severe cases.
+It is also one of the first syndromes to be named after two women.

 In 1952, Curth examined on Long Island, New York, two probands suffering from widespread ichthyosis hystrix of a family of English origin.
 The results of this clinical examination together with a genetic analysis by Macklin were published in 1954